edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 ## Definitions {/* definitions */}

 The HtmlTransformer definitions are an array of objects that define the transformations performed on the HTML stream.
-These definition objects can contain one selected and one asynchronous callback:
+These definition objects can contain one selector and one asynchronous callback:
 * `selector:` - A string defining the HTML selector to match.
 (See [Selectors](#selectors))
 * `comment:` - The `async (Comment) => { }` function called when an HTML [comment](#comment) is found matching the selector.
 * `element:` - The `async (Element) => { }` function called when an HTML [element](#element) is found matching the selector.